lcottone-oss/GrizzHacks8/RUN_INSTRUCTIONS.md

 ### ChromaDB collection not found

 - The collection must be built locally before the chat feature will work — it is not in the repository
-- Check that the collection path in `ai-chatbot/` matches where you placed the built database
+- Check that the collection path in `MainPage.py` matches where you placed the built database — the expected path is `mcl_chroma_db`

 ### Port already in use